-Is Canine URI Contagious?
+Is Feline URI Contagious?

-A canine URI is not contagious to humans (or cats), although it can be transmitted from dog to dog through sneezing, coughing, or sharing toys/bowls.
+A feline URI is not contagious to humans (or dogs), although these viruses can be transmitted from cat to cat through sneezing, coughing, or while grooming or sharing toys/bowls.
 A URI can also be transmitted by your clothing, hands, shoes, etc., so it's important to practice good hygiene and sanitization while handling fosters that are sick.
-Foster dogs with URI should remain isolated from any personal pets until they have been cleared by the medical staff.
+AHS recommends always isolating foster cats from personal pets for at least 2 weeks after bringing them into your home.
+Foster cats with URI should continue to remain isolated from any personal pets until they have been cleared by the medical staff.
 We also strongly recommend that you ensure your personal pets vaccines are up to date before fostering.